makichiis/LearnOpenGL-Project-Template/README.md

 Hello, world!
 ```

-todo: incorporate with vscode, notes of opengl version, etc.

 Now you can start programming!
 Dont forget to configure CMake when a new
 file is added to your project.
 It's safe to code entirely outside of a
 code editor; however, it is often easier to use one :)